neli12/neli12.github.io/projects/project-6.md

 layout: project
 type: project
 image: images/WIDS_1.png
-title: WIDS Datathon 2022
+title: Estimating the abundance of soil minerals
 permalink: projects/wids-datathon

 # All dates must be YYYY-MM-DD format!
-date: 2022-01-06
+date: 2022-03-05
 labels:
-  - climate change
+  - digital soil mapping
-  - data science
+  - machine learning
-  - energy efficiency
+  - iron oxides
-  - python
+  - spectroscopy
-  - jupyterlab
+  - R software
-summary: My participation in the WIDS Datathon 2022
+summary: Do you know that it is possible to estimate the abundance of specific soil minerals in the soil using soil spectroscopy?
 ---